-in the case of leather, i'm referring to the recommendation of buying vegan counterparts. vegan leather is pleather...plastic leather...plastic bonded to a fabric backing...oil derived...non-biodegradable...not as durable...cheap in the short run...costly in the long run. no animals are harmed by this product? well...hmmm. buying a canvas bag instead of a leather bag = great! wearing canvas + rubber shoes instead of leather ones = fantastic! choosing an oiled canvas jacket instead of a leather one = nice! but promoting pleather as an alternative to leather = me getting angry.
+in the case of leather, i'm referring to the recommendation of buying its vegan counterpart, "vegan leather". vegan leather is pleather...plastic "leather"...plastic bonded to a fabric backing...oil derived...non-biodegradable...not as durable...cheap in the short run...costly in the long run. no animals are harmed by this product? well...hmmm. buying a canvas bag instead of a leather bag = great! wearing canvas + rubber shoes instead of leather ones = fantastic! choosing an oiled canvas jacket instead of a leather one = nice! but promoting pleather as an alternative to leather = me getting irritated.

 i apologize for how crass this sounds, but as long as people are eating cows, there will be leather from that same cow. i obviously don't entirely know how this industry works, but it would seem that a marked decrease in desire for both leather and hamburgers would be positive and sustainable.